 Related Websites

-Battle of Salamis (Ancient History Encyclopedia).
-Resources abound on the famous Battle of Salamis, but this article is especially helpful because of its length and its abundant links to related pages.
+Battle of Salamis (World History Encyclopedia) Resources abound on the famous Battle of Salamis, but this article is especially helpful because of its length and its abundant links to related pages.
+They also have an article on the Greek strategy at the battle.